oat-sa/taohub-articles/articles/Test Runner Plugins/test-runner-plugins.md

 }
 ```

 Using the `areaBroker`, you can access the following areas (each area is a jQuery element) :

  - the whole container : `areaBroker.getContainer()`
  - the content area (where the item is displayed) :  `areaBroker.getContentArea()`
  - the tool bar (but we advise to use `areaBroker.getToolbox().createEntry` to add entries) :  `areaBroker.getToolboxArea()`
  - the navigation  area (where the progress bar is) :  `areaBroker.getNavigationArea()`
  - the control  area (where the _next_ button is) : `areaBroker.getControlArea()`
  - the panel area  :  `areaBroker.getPanelArea()`,
-- the header area (where the title is displayed) :   `areaBroker.getHeaderArea()`,
+ - the header area (where the title is displayed) : `areaBroker.getHeaderArea()`

 That's it for the moment.
 Before adding more features, we need to test our brand new plugin.

 ### Register the plugin

-  Every plugin needs to be register and activated to be available in the test runner.
-To test, the plugin the registration can be done by editing the configuration file `config/taoTests/test_runner_plugin_registry.conf.php`  and adding a new entry for our plugin :
+Every plugin needs to be registered and activated to be available in the test runner.
+For testing purpose, the plugin the registration can be done by editing the configuration file `config/taoTests/test_runner_plugin_registry.conf.php`.
+We can add a new entry for our plugin :

 ```php
 'taoQtiTest/runner/plugins/tools/hider/hider' =>[